aces/Loris/modules/mri_violations/test/TestPlan.md

 14. Resolve issues with each of the different types of resolutions, and ensure that they show up in the resolved tab, and are no longer in the unresolved tab
 15. Ensure that the link to the protocol violation works within the resolved tab
 16. Ensure all filters and sorting work in the unresolved tab
+17. Change user access to: Take away permission for - `Violated Scans: View all-sites Violated Scans`
+18. Ensure that now you can not see this module